See also Local Guidance and Templates for additional SAR guidance

 The adult who is the subject of a SAR need not have been in receipt of care and support services for the SAB to arrange a review.

-The SAB should be primarily concerned with deciding what type of ‘review’ process will promote effective learning and improvement action to prevent future deaths or serious harm occurring again.
+When undertaking the SAR, the SAB should be primarily concerned with deciding what type of ‘review’ process will promote effective learning and improvement action to prevent future deaths or serious harm occurring again.
 A case can provide useful insights into the way organisations are working together to prevent and reduce abuse and neglect of adults with needs for care and support.

 A SAR may also be used to explore examples of good practice where this may identify lessons that can be applied to future cases.
-Early discussions need to take place with the adult, family and friends to agree how they wish to be involved.
+Early discussions need to take place with the adult, their family and friends to agree how they wish to be involved.

 Where an independent advocate has already been arranged under the Care Act 2014 or under the Mental Capacity Act 2005 then, unless inappropriate, the same advocate should be used.